 About Me

-I am an immigrant originally from Bangladesh; my family moved to the US in the mid 90s when I was 5 years old.
-As a Queens native, I have had the good fortune to attend and graduate from two top tier academic institutions in NYC: Stuyvesant High School and the Cooper Union.
+I am of Bangali descent; I grew up in Queens, NY during the late 90s/early aughts.
+As a native (and proud!)
+New Yorker, I have had the good fortune to attend and graduate from two top tier academic institutions in NYC: Stuyvesant High School and the Cooper Union.

 In the recent past, I also moonlighted as an adjunct professor at Baruch University and as an instructor at General Assembly.
 (I have since scaled back my activities to focus on building the best possible team experience I can at PTON).